Board of Directors’ Fees

 According to the Finnish Companies Act, the Annual General Meeting of Shareholders decides on the fees payable to the members of the Company’s Board of Directors.

-On 1 March 2021, the shareholders of the Company resolved unanimously as a part of the matters resolved in the Annual General Meeting that, subject to the completion of the Listing, the remuneration of the Chairman of the Board is EUR 4,750 per month and the remuneration of other members of the Board is EUR 2,250 per month.
-In addition, it was unanimously decided that an attendance allowance of EUR 1,000 will be paid for each meeting to the Chairman of the Board and the Chairmen of the Audit and Personnel Committees, and that an attendance allowance of EUR 400 will be paid for each meeting to the other members of the Board.
-The Chairman and members of the Nomination Committee will each be paid an attendance allowance of EUR 1,000 in total.
-The remuneration will be paid as of April, if the Listing is completed by the end of March.
+On 25 April 2023, in the Annual General Meeting of Sitowise it was decided to maintain the Board of Directors’ remunerations unchanged.
+The remuneration of the Chairman of the Board is EUR 4,750 per month and the remuneration of other members of the Board is EUR 2,250 per month.
+In addition, an attendance allowance of EUR 1,000 will be paid for each meeting to the Chairperson of the Board and the Chairpersons of the Committees.
+An attendance allowance of EUR 400 will be paid for each meeting to the other members of the Board.
+The Board members’ travel expenses will be compensated according to the company’s travel guidance.

 Remuneration of the CEO and Members of Management Team

 The Board of Directors decides on the remuneration and its terms of the CEO and the members of the management team.
 The remuneration of the management team and the CEO consists of a monthly salary, customary fringe benefits and incentives as in force from time to time.

 The pension benefits of the Company’s CEO and the other members of the management team are determined in accordance with law and customary practice.
 The Company has not taken out additional pension insurance policies for the CEO or management team.
 The retirement age of the CEO of the parent company is 64 years and six months.